The Environmental Impact of Battery Production and Disposal

 Batteries are a crucial part of our sustainable future but each battery type has some impact on the environment during its production, manufacturing process, and disposal.

 Lead-acid batteries are the old guards of the battery world.
 You'll find them in cars and emergency power setups.
-They're simpler to make than some of the new tech, but here's the catch: they're pretty rough on the environment.
+They're simpler to make than some new tech, but here's the catch: they're pretty rough on the environment.
 Lead is toxic, and making these batteries isn’t exactly clean.
 Recycling them right is key to cutting down the harm.

-Nickel-Metal Hydride (NiMH) Batteries: The Lesser Evil
+Nickel-Metal Hydride (NiMH) Batteries

 In the world of hybrid cars, NiMH batteries are a big deal.
 They're a step up from NiCd batteries, being less toxic and friendlier to the planet.
 However, they've got their own baggage.
 The rare earth metals in these batteries can leave a pretty hefty environmental footprint, not unlike their lithium-ion cousins.